 Emails entitled - “Important shipping information and payment instructions”

-The latest version is where the recipient believes they have successfully purchased an item through a website and the alleged seller explains through a series of emails that it is not possible to collect the item – even though in some cases it is clearly too large to do anything else – but instead payment needs to be made on delivery.
+The recipient believes they have successfully purchased an item through a website and the alleged seller explains through a series of emails that it is not possible to collect the item – even though in some cases it is clearly too large to do anything else – but instead payment needs to be made on delivery.

 THIS EMAIL IS NOT FROM PARCELFORCE WORLDWIDE.
 WE WOULD NEVER SEND UNSOLICITED EMAILS TO CUSTOMERS REQUESTING PAYMENT LIKE THIS.